 Natural Resource Management (NRM) is about managing the way in which people and natural landscapes interact.
 The NRM Levy funds this vital work.

-The rate is fixed and calculated so as to raise the same amount as the Council’s share to be contributed to the Board (taking into account any rebates/remissions under Section 159-166 of the Act) in the form of the Natural Resources Management (NRM) Levy.
+The Council's contribution to the NRMB is collected from property owners through a separate rate, the NRM Levy, based on Capital Value.
+The rate is fixed and calculated to raise the equivalent amount as Council’s share to be contributed to the NRMB, taking into account any rebates/remissions under Section 159-166 of the Act.

 The NRM Levy is separate to the General Rates levied by the Council.

 For the 2019-2020 Financial year, the Council will collect $1.376m for the payment of the State Government Natural Resources Management Levy.
 The NRM Levy has been set at 0.009744 cents-in-the-dollar against all rateable properties.